-People in the Netherlands or in many places in Europe aren’t very much taken aback when you tell them you don’t believe in God or that you don’t have faith.
+People in the Netherlands or in many other places in Europe aren’t very much taken aback when you tell them you don’t believe in God or that you don’t have faith.
 It’s not all that uncommon here, fortunately.
 There are some that raise an eyebrow when you announce that you are an atheist.
 Somehow using a proper term for disbelief in god, suddenly adds gravity to the announcement.
 If there’s a real word for it, it must be something serious.
 However, telling them that you are not just an atheist but an anti-theist, that usually provokes a question.
+Let me explain why vocal anti-theism matters.

 How can you have anything against belief in God or against religion?